 - Departmental approval needed

 This is a clinical section.
 Students need to contact the Bookstore in order to obtain course materials for this course/section.
-Please contact the Program Assistant at 604-454-2230 for approval to register.
+Please contact the Program Head at 604-432-8911 for approval to register.
+Please note: Clinical courses are non-refundable.
+Please contact the Program Assistant for withdrawal information.

 - Use clinical decision-making knowledge to make appropriate clinical–ethical decisions in the provision of care for the high acuity patient.